ji-devs/ji-cloud/documentation/src/setup/ci-cd/ci_cd.md

 * FIREBASE_TOKEN (run firebase login:ci)

 The GOOGLE_CLOUD keys must be base64 encoded.
 Literally, take the json string and run it through a bas64 encoder.

+### Makefiles and Dockerfiles

+Deployment is done via the top-level Makefile.toml as well as Dockerfiles as needed.

+The PROJECT_ID and other variables are hardcoded directly in these files as needed (even if that's the process of setting as an env var)

+If adjusting, remember to change sandbox vs. release :)